Frequently Asked Questions

 |16.||HOW WILL THE LAWYERS BE PAID?
 ARE THE CLASS REPRESENTATIVES BEING PAID?|

-Class Counsel have asked the Court for fees and costs up to $3,675,000.
-Class Counsel also have asked for an enhancement payment of up to $5,000 each for Patrick Cotter and Alejandra Maciel, and up to $2,500 for Jeffrey Knudson, for their services as the Class Representatives and for their efforts in bringing this case.
-The actual amounts awarded to Class Counsel and the Class Representatives will be determined by the Court.
-A copy of Class Counsel’s Motion for Attorneys’ Fees is available in the Court Documents tab on this website.
+The Court awarded Class Counsel fees in the amount of $3,654,116.62.
+The Court also awarded enhancement payments of $5,000 each for Patrick Cotter and Alejandra Maciel, and $2,500 for Jeffrey Knudson, for their services as the Class Representatives and for their efforts in bringing this case.
+A copy of the Court’s Order Granting Final Approval is available in the Court Documents tab on this website.

 |17.||HOW DO I TELL THE COURT THAT I DON’T LIKE THE SETTLEMENT?|

 If you’re a Class Member, you can object to the settlement if you don’t like any part of it.
 You can give reasons why you think the Court should not approve it.
 The Court will consider your views.
 If the Court rejects your objection, you will still be bound by the terms of the settlement, but you will also receive a monetary award.

 To object, you must have sent a letter by mail, postmarked on or before January 31, 2017, to the following two addresses:

 Clerk of the Court